 What Is Melanoma?

-Melanoma is a cancer of a cell in the skin called the melanocyte.
+Melanoma is a cancer of a cell called the melanocyte.
 When that cell mutates and starts growing without regulation, it can become invasive.
-Some types of melanoma can spread beyond the skin.
+Some types of melanoma can spread to other parts of the body.

 Melanoma is most common in the skin.
-But it may also arise in other areas.
-These include the eyes, digestive system, nail beds, or lymph nodes.
+But it may also arise in other areas:

 Melanomas are not usually painful.
 They often have no symptoms at first.